hiiamboris/red-wiki/[Draft]-Ports.md

 ## Introduction
-This is the document for the TCP port, UDP port, [TLS port](https://github.com/red/red/wiki/%5BDraft%5D-TLS-port), DNS port and file port in Red.
+This is the document for the TCP port, UDP port, [TLS port](https://github.com/red/red/wiki/%5BDraft%5D-TLS-port) and file port in Red.

 ## Making Ports
 All ports are made from a spec -- a specification of the port's attributes.
 The spec is a block that includes many fields to indicate various options for the port.
 The general form is: